Nonlinearly dispersive KP equations with new compacton solutions: Compactons in the general case

 where

 are constants.
-In this form of the quadrature, the required integration domain is given by $0\leq V\leq V_{\max}$ where $V_{\max}$ is the smallest positive root of
+This form of the quadrature assumes $V\geq 0$, and the required integration domain is thereby $0\leq V\leq V_{\max}$ where $V_{\max}$ is the smallest positive non-repeated root of the denominator.
+In particular, $V_{\max}$ must satisfy

-Existence of such a root is necessary for the quadrature \eqref{V.quadrature.compacton} to yield travelling wave solutions that satisfy $V(\pm L)=0$ for some $L>0$.
+\begin{rem} Solutions with $V\leq0$ can be obtained by a suitably altering the quadrature.
+More generally, solutions in which $V$ changes sign can be found.
+Hereafter, only the case $V\geq0$ will be considered for simplicity. \end{rem}

-Near $\xi=\pm L$, the asymptotic behaviour of $V(\xi)$ is determined by the term that has the smallest exponent in the square root: $E$, $C V$, $B V^{1+1/n}$, $A V^{1+m/n}$, where $m,n>0$.
-The subsequent analysis, based on Theorem~\ref{thm:p.conds}, will be split into cases depending on whether each coefficient $E,C,B$ is non-zero or zero.
-Note that there is no case in which $A=0$, due to $a\neq 0$.
+Near $\xi=\pm L$, the asymptotic behaviour of $V(\xi)$ is determined by the term that has the smallest exponent appearing in the denominator of the quadrature \eqref{V.quadrature.compacton}: $E$, $C V$, $B V^{1+1/n}$, $A V^{1+m/n}$, where $m,n>0$ and $m\neq1$.
+The subsequent analysis, based on Proposition~\ref{prop:p.conds}, will be split into cases depending on whether each coefficient $E,C,B$ is non-zero or zero.
+Note that, due to $a\neq 0$, there is no case in which $A=0$.